Nurturing a sense of belonging at school: what helps pupils feel connected?

 Teacher-pupil relationships

-Research shows that teachers are more than educators: they are mentors and guides shaping a pupil's journey.
-Studies consistently indicate that the emotional resonance a teacher creates significantly impacts a pupil's sense of belonging.
-Empathy, availability, and emotional support emerge as pivotal elements, as highlighted by research from the PISA in a 2018 study across 75 countries.
+Research shows that teachers are more than educators - they are mentors and guides shaping a pupil's journey.
+Studies have shown how a teacher's emotional resonance impacts a pupil's sense of belonging.
+Empathy, availability, and emotional support emerge as pivotal elements.
+This is also highlighted by research from the Programme for International Student Assessment (PISA) across 75 countries in 2018.

 Peer relationships and support: building connections

 The power of peer relationships should not be underestimated either.
-Positive social interactions and peer support play a direct role in fostering feelings of acceptance and closeness.
-Friendships forged during extracurricular activities are particularly influential, offering a strong predictor of school belonging, as evidenced by various studies.
+Positive social interactions and peer support help foster feelings of acceptance and closeness.
+Friendships forged during extracurricular activities are particularly influential and they offer a strong predictor of school belonging, as shown by various studies.

-Research consistently shows that bullying levels are lower where a sense of belonging in schools is evident.
+Research has shown that bullying levels are lower where a sense of belonging in schools is evident.

 Individual traits: reflections on personal characteristics